- Movie Reviews

-Not recommended under 7, PG to 10 (Violent and disturbing scenes, lack of interest for younger children)
+Not suitable under 7; parental guidance to 10 (Violent and disturbing scenes, lack of interest for younger children)

 This topic contains: